-- Assessors must be satisfied that the candidate can competently and consistently performall elements of the unit as specified by the associated performance criteria, including the required knowledge. - In particular, this shall incorporate evidence that shows a candid ate is able to: - Identify and apply relevant safety information relating to the design and installation of electrical systems; - Incorporate occupational health and safety workplace
+Assessors must be satisfied that the candidate can Critical aspects for • competently and consistently perform all elements of the assessment and unit as specified by the associated performance criteria, evidence required to including the required knowledge. demonstrate In particular, this shall incorporate evidence that shows a competency in this • candidate is able to: unit Identify and apply relevant safety information relating to the design and installation of electrical systems;

+- Incorporate occupational health and safety workplace
-- procedures and practices appropriate to electrical work; - Select suitable equipment, controls and protective devices to ensure safe and efficient performance of electrical installations: - Document the information used in the design and installation of electrical systems, in accordance with established procedures.

-Context of and specific • resources for assessment •

-- This unit may be assessed on the job, off the job or a combination of both on and off the job. - Where assessment occurs off-the-job, that is the candidate is not in productive work, then an appropriate simulation must be used where the range of conditions reflects realistic workplace situations. - The candidate will have access to all tools, equipment, materials and documentation required.
+procedures and practices appropriate to electrical work; Select suitable equipment, controls and protective devices to ensure safe and efficient performance of electrical installations; Document the information used in the design and installation of electrical systems, in accordance with established procedures.
+Context of and specific resources for • This unit may be assessed on the job, off the job or a combination of both on and off the job. assessment • Where assessment occurs off-the-job, that is the candidate is not in productive work, then an appropriate simulation must be used where the range of conditions reflects realistic workplace situations. • The candidate will have access to all tools, equipment, materials and documentation required.
 The candidate will be permitted to refer to any relevant workplace procedures, product and manufacturing specifications, codes, standards, manuals and reference materials.

-Methods of assessment

-- Assessment of this unit must include the demonstration of practical skills and may also include:

-- Case study analyses

-- Oral or written questions

-- Written assignments

-- This unit could be assessed in conjunction with any other units covering electrical inspection or other units requiring the exercise of the skills and knowledge covered in this unit.
+Methods of assessment Assessment of this unit must include the demonstration of practical skills and may also include: Case study analyses Oral or written questions Written assignments This unit could be assessed in conjunction with any other units covering electrical inspection or other units requiring the exercise of the skills and knowledge covered in this unit